 Like operating expenses, businesses are eligible to take a deduction for COGS according to IRS guidelines.
 Your company can deduct COGS for any products you manufacture yourself or purchase with the intent to resell.

-Bottom line: If an expense would have occurred regardless if a sale took place, it doesn’t fall under COGS.
+If an expense would have occurred regardless of whether a sale took place, it doesn’t fall under COGS.
 It could be an operating expense or a capital expenditure.

 What are capital expenditures?